moucha19/ESP32-Devkit-Type-C/README.md

 ## 2022 Update ([*@moucha19*](https://github.com/moucha19))

 First of all, I would like to thank the original author for his work.
 I wanted to make this DevKit as soon as I saw it.
 However, there were some issues that I thought needed fixing.
 For example, some components were unavailable or not up-to-date.
-Here is a full list of my updates that all together make revision **EB**:
+Here is a full list of my updates that all together make revision **EC**:

 * CH340G was changed to CH340C to remove the need for external crystal.
 I also noticed that it's powered from VBUS, which according to datasheet means that the data lines will run on 5 volts.
 This might not kill ESP32 right away, but from what I read, it isn't good.
 * I replaced MP2359 with MP2259, because the former is not recommended for new designs.
 JLCPCB still has MP2359s, but I wanted this update to last a while.